ChoGGi/CuteButtons/README.md

 ```
 (for UserChrome.css: Make sure to add these lines **above** the @namespace line)

-* Click on Clone or download, then click Download ZIP, and extract somewhere
+* Click on the Github Clone or download button above, then click Download ZIP, and extract it somewhere
-* Copy over whichever content/*.css files you want to the chrome directory
+* Copy over whichever content/*.css files you want to the chrome folder
-* Rename one of the content/mosaic files to:
+* Rename one of the content/mosaic*.png files to:
 ```
 mosaic.png
 mosaic.hover.png (if using *Hover.css)
 ```
-* and place in the chrome directory along with the CSS files (PNG filenames are case-sensitive)
+* and place in the chrome folder along with the CSS files (PNG filenames are case-sensitive)

 ##### Image with example: https://github.com/ChoGGi/CuteButtons/issues/5